 One of my other successes was when I designed and built a web application in (Flash 8) to deliver media (movies, audio and pictures) and content from events and conferences.

 In 2007 I worked for British Airways as a contractor; my role was to develop an invoice generation and notification service.
 Which used MS SQL 2005; MS Reporting Services for the invoices; MS Notification service to sent the email; VS.net 2005 C# for the protocols to add the file to the email and to generate the reports into PDF’s or xml; XSLT to format the email sent by NS 2005.

 Add Media Group

-From October 2007, I worked at the Add media group, which is an internet marketing company.
+From October 2007 until November 2013, I worked at the Add media group, which is an internet marketing company.
 Their core business was supplying links, to help with a company’s SEO.
 The “Linknetwork” was a group of thirty servers with 13,000 domains that helped achieve that.
-My job was to develop this and maintain it, in 2012 this ended and in May 2013 it was closed down.
+My job was to develop this and maintain it.

 From 2011, I have generated fresh sales leads, increasing the companies leads from 65,000 in the first eight years, to 400,000+ in the next two.
 This was done by crawling Google’s sponsored links.
 The company has also contacted businesses in South Africa, India, Australia, Holland and New Zealand using the crawler to generate leads.